England | Scotland | Wales | Northern Ireland | Ireland

 When urgent medical advice is needed, ring 01422 230730 giving a clear description of the problem to the Service Advisor so that she can contact the duty doctor.
 If you think any delay may be dangerous, ring 999 for an ambulance, or if it is less urgent than 999, dial 111 to speak to NHS 111 the current urgent care line.

-From 4th September 2017 we are able to offer appointments from 6.30pm to 8pm Monday to Friday at Spring Hall Medical Practice (173 Spring Hall Ln, Halifax HX1 4JG).
-Appointments are also available during weekends and Bank Holidays.
+We are able to offer appointments from 6.30pm to 8pm Monday to Friday at Spring Hall Medical Practice (173 Spring Hall Ln, Halifax HX1 4JG) as well as early morning appointments at Rosegarth Surgery and weekend appointments at The Boulevard.
+Appointments are also available on Bank Holidays.
 Speak to one of our Service Advisors for more details.

 If you have booked one of these appointments and no longer need it, please contact us during our opening hours to cancel it or alternatively call 01422 893022 from 6.30pm to 8pm Monday to Friday only.